Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Boosting**: An ensemble learning technique that reduces **bias** by sequentially training models, each correcting the errors of the previous one.
 Used in **XGBoost, AdaBoost, Gradient Boosting**.
 - **Centroid**: The central point of a cluster.
 - **Categorical Cross-Entropy**: A loss function used for multi-class classification.
+- **Checkerboard Artifacts**: Distortions due to uneven overlapping of convolutional filters.
 - **Churn Prediction**: The process of predicting whether a customer will abandon a service or subscription.
 - **Classes**: The possible outcomes or output categories predicted by the model.
 - **Class Imbalance**: When some classes are much more frequent than others in the dataset, influencing predictions.